 Crust and Crumble

 - In a large bowl, whisk together the all-purpose flour, almond flour, brown sugar, baking powder, and salt.
-Cut in the cold butter with a pastry blend or two forks until mixture resembles corse cornmeal.
+Cut in the cold butter with a pastry blender or two forks until the mixture resembles coarse cornmeal.
 It's okay if there are a few larger chunks of butter, they will melt into the rest of the crust.

 - Bake for 30 to 35 minutes, or until set and the crumble on top is golden brown.
-Allow to cool completely before removing from pan and cutting into slices.
+Allow the bars to cool completely before removing them from the pan and cutting them into slices.